brandmaier/ggx/README.md

 save this extra step and just *talk* to ggplot in natural language (similar to a Google search query).
 So, I wrote this package that let’s you issue natural language commands that are translated into ggplot commands.
-This is how it looks:
+This is very likely totally bonkers, and this is how it looks:

     ggplot(data=cars,aes(x=speed, y=dist))+geom_point()+
-      gg_("rotate x-axis labels by 90 degrees")
+      gg_("rotate x-axis labels by 90 degrees")+
+      gg_("increase font size on x-axis")
     #> Registered S3 method overwritten by 'sets':
     #>   method        from
     #>   print.element ggplot2
+    #> Warning in gghelp(wish = wish, print = FALSE): No clear match found!

 ![](man/figures/README-overview_usage-1.png)